 Jill Arnold is a consumer advocate and works as a consultant to Consumer Reports on maternity care topics and cesarean rate reporting in the United States.She served as the consumer representative to the Listening to Mothers III study and is a member of the steering committee of the California Maternal Data Center.
 Jill has contributed to Our Bodies, Ourselves, Lamaze's Giving Birth with Confidence and regularly serves as a consultant to academic researchers exploring cesarean rate reporting and consumer engagement in public data use.

-Jill is the founder of The Unnecesarean, a blog which she edited for four years until August 2012, as well as a large social media community of 53,000+ Facebook and Twitter followers (not including site traffic) focused on patient autonomy, informed consent, data transparency and other issues related to the U.S. maternity care system and beyond.
+Jill is also the founder of The Unnecesarean, a blog which she edited for four years until August 2012, as well as a large social media community of 53,000+ Facebook and Twitter followers (not including site traffic) focused on patient autonomy, informed consent, data transparency and other issues related to the U.S. maternity care system and beyond.
 She lives in Bentonville, Arkansas with her two children.

 Twitter: @unnecesarean | Klout: Unnecesarean

 Southwest Birth Round-up, Fort Worth, Texas, April 2014. [link]